·Use case

 business, by a person with knowledge of the events recorded.

-submitted to the Satsignal anchoring service operated at
+submitted to the Satsignal LLC anchoring service (hereinafter

 4. [Operator-witness paragraph.]
 Satsignal is an anchoring

-service that, for each submission, computes a SHA-256 digest of
+service that, for each submission, receives a SHA-256 digest

-the canonical document or commitment, embeds that digest in a
+received by Satsignal — embeds that digest in a structured

-structured bundle ("the .mbnt bundle"), and broadcasts a
+bundle ("the .mbnt bundle"), and broadcasts a transaction

-transaction containing a derived 20-byte commitment to the
+containing a derived 20-byte commitment to the public Bitcoin SV

 5. [Operator-witness paragraph.]
 On [anchor date] at